By Lt Gen Kamal Davar (retd)*

 A few decisions the Modi government may wish to take expeditiously.
 Firstly, if the Pakistani deep state manages to sabotage the forthcoming NSA talks, let India downgrade our diplomatic representation with them and send back packing the Pak High Commissioner and his large team of ISI operatives to Islamabad from Delhi.
 Secondly, all meetings between visiting Pak dignitaries to India and Kashmiri separatist leaders should be banned with immediate effect—-as is known such interactions are just a façade for these anti-national elements to get their annual financial doles and fresh instructions from their Pakistani masters.
 In addition, no cricketing ties should be allowed for cricket is a gentleman’s game and till the Pakistanis do not behave like one, let them stick to other games.
 A ‘cooling-off’ phase may drill some sense in the Pakistanis along with their international marginalization which India should encourage.

 Let the Modi government display that as India strives for regional and neighbourly cooperation it cannot be a one way alley.
 It is high time India displays some resolve in sustaining its national interests.

-*Lt.
-Gen. Kamal Davar (Retd.) was the first chief of India’s Defence Intelligence Agency and Deputy Chief of the Integrated Defence Staff.
-He can be reached at: [email protected]
+*Lt Gen Kamal Davar (retd.) was India’s first chief of the Defence Intelligence Agency and is currently a security analyst.
+He can be contacted at [email protected]